-ECSConservation and the conservators that it employs are members of the American Institute for Conservation of Historic and Artistic Works (AIC), and therefore follow the AIC’s Code of Ethics and Guidelines for Practice.
+ECS Conservation abides by the American Institute for Conservation of Historic and Artistic Works (AIC) Code of Ethics and Guidelines for Practice.
 In doing so, we are ethically bound to treat the items we conserve with the utmost respect and reverence while keeping aware of how our treatments affect the item overall.
 This is not only good business practice, but it serves to promote the role of conservation within society.

 The AIC Code of Ethics

 - The conservation professional shall strive to attain the highest possible standards in all aspects of conservation, including, but not limited to, preventive conservation, examination, documentation, treatment, research, and education.

 - All actions of the conservation professional must be governed by an informed respect for the cultural property, its unique character and significance, and the people or person who created it.

 - While recognizing the right of society to make appropriate and respectful use of cultural property, the conservation professional shall serve as an advocate for the preservation of cultural property.

 - The conservation professional shall practice within the limits of personal competence and education as well as within the limits of the available facilities.

 - While circumstances may limit the resources allocated to a particular situation, the quality of work that the conservation professional performs shall not be compromised.

 - The conservation professional must strive to select methods and materials that, to the best of current knowledge, do not adversely affect cultural property or its future examination, scientific investigation, treatment, or function.

 - The conservation professional shall document examination, scientific investigation, and treatment by creating permanent records and reports.